endail/hx711/README.md

 - **reference unit**: load cell's reference unit.
 Find this value with the calibration program above, otherwise set it to 1.

-- **offset**: load cell's offset from 0.
+- **offset**: load cell's offset from zero.
 Find this value with the calibration program above, otherwise set it to 0.

 Example using WiringPi pin 8 for data, pin 9 for clock, -377 as the reference unit, and -363712 as the offset